 eCBSV Consent Requirements

-This guide walks through how to embed eCBSV consent into your digital and phone workflows—so it’s compliant, clear to users, and simple to implement.
+This guide walks through how to embed eCBSV consent into your digital and phone workflows—so it’s compliant, clear to users, and straightforward to implement.

 Web consent